anshulsamar/anshulsamar.github.io/_technical/vae.md

 dataset, and L is the number of times we sample \\(\epsilon\\) for each data sample.
 Here, we use the monte carlo/reparameterized approximation of ELBO from above.

-Note that we can take the gradient here as every part of our ELBO, including the reparameterization function, can be differentiated.
+We can take the gradient here as every part of our ELBO, including the reparameterization function, can be differentiated.

 Let's now integrate this into a MLP in the gaussian setting.
 With a gaussian prior \\(p_\theta(z) = N(z;0,I)\\) and gaussian posterior, we can get a closed form of the KL